-The standard, and quite popular presentation of Daniel’s 70 weeks begins with a supposed date for decree to rebuild Jerusalem.
+The standard, and quite popular, presentation of Daniel’s 70 weeks begins with a supposed date for the decree to rebuild Jerusalem.
 It then ends at the time of Jesus’ crucifixion.
-In order to not publish something so stupid I will not reproduce the math here.
+In order to not publish something so stupid I will not reproduce their math here.

 This presentation was riddled with analytical errors at several levels.
 The most obvious was lack of any error analysis, analysis that should have been applied to most of the steps.

 The world currently uses the Gregorian calendar.
 It supplanted the Julian calendar, in use in the Western world in a stable way since the year 5 AD.
 Before the year 46 BC the Roman Senate established the shape of the calendar by legislative fiat.
+In particular they inserted leap months by their own vote.
 This was similar to the way the US Congress today sets daylight savings time rules by legislative fiat.